 “Now computers and the internet provide opportunities to everybody to carry out covert attacks on all aspects of the elections.
 AI is increasingly becoming an important tool in the election subversion arsenal.”

-The panel discussion took place during a joint meeting of the Princeton chapters of the Association of Computing Machinery and the Institute of Electrical and Electronics Engineers (IEEE) Computer Society.
+The panel discussion took place during a meeting of the Princeton Joint ACM/IEEE Computer Society Chapter.

 Joining Mercuri on the panel were Robert Krovetz, president of Lexical Research, a Hillsborough company focused on research and development in natural language processing; Lauren Maffeo, associate principal analyst at GetApp ( Maryland and Barcelona), who examines the impact of emerging technologies like AI and blockchain on small and midsize businesses; and Casimir Kulikowski, a professor of computer science at Rutgers University and a pioneering researcher who has worked for the past 50 years on pattern recognition, AI and expert systems, and on their biomedical and health informatics applications.